Long-Lasting DIY Beeswax Tea Light Candles

 Instructions

 1. Press a tea light candle wick into a glue dot on the roll.
-Then place it into the center base of one cavity of the silicone mold.
-(Alternatively, you can use glass tea lights holders.)
+Then, place it into the center base of one cavity of the silicone mold.
+(Alternatively, you can use glass tea light holders.)
 Repeat until you have prepared 16 to 20 tea light wicks in place.

 3. Remove the pitcher from the heat immediately after melting.
 Scoop ¼ cup of coconut oil into the melted wax and stir until blended.
 Check the temperature of the mixture with a quick infrared thermometer or a candle thermometer.
 The best temperature to pour beeswax is 150-160°F. The wax will still be liquid but cool enough to coat the sides of your pouring pitcher.